Ed Bok Lee

 Real Karaoke People

-WINNER: 2005/2006 PEN/Open Book Award; Asian American Literary Award (Members’ Choice)
+WINNER: PEN/Open Book Award, and the Asian American Literary Award (Members’ Choice)

 A dramatic debut, Real Karaoke People juxtaposes tradition and pop culture to bridge generations and continents in a way both heart-rending and real.
 Poems and prose engage readers with vivid and emotional portrayals of immigrant life and scrutinize conceptions of race, class, and ethnicity.
 Through everything from frank confession to lyric verse, this collection offers an open yet often highly individual account of contemporary America and the aftermath of assimilation.
 At once nostalgic and critical, this collection offers a gritty, honest, and compelling worldview.
 A 2007 national bestseller in poetry, Real Karaoke People will appeal to a wide variety of domestic and international readers (of all ethnic backgrounds and ages) with personal connections to the changing face of America, the Immigrant Experience, Karaoke singing, Asian Pop Culture and Hip-Hop, Buddhism, the Korean War, and/or Travel through Asia.